 Another interesting fact: On modern maps, north is at the top, south at the bottom, east on the right, and west on the left.
 But on older maps, the south may have been at the top.
 Wow.

 These four directions are called cardinal directions or principal winds.

-The directions are further divided into four more: northeast (NE), southeast (NW), southwest (SW), and northwest (NW).
+The directions are further divided into four more: northeast (NE), southeast (SE), southwest (SW), and northwest (NW).
 So we have now 8 main directions.

 These are called intermediate directions or ordinal directions or half-winds.

 The more directions on a compass or wind rose we have, the more accurately we can read where the wind is blowing FROM (and to), so these eight directions divided even further, up to 16: north-northeast (NNE), east-northeast (ENE), east-southeast (ESE), south-southeast (SSE), south-southwest (SSW), west-southwest (WSW), west-northwest (WNW), north-northwest (NNW).